 Over about a 10-year span, approximately 300 buildings and structures in the unincorporated areas were further researched, evaluated for architectural and/or historical significance, and designated by the Board of County Commissioners as Clackamas County Historic Landmarks.
-The cities of Oregon City, Lake Oswego, Canby and West Linn, and the US Forest Service have preservation ordinances and the ability to designate their own historic landmarks.
-Since 1992, owners have been able to apply to have their historic properties designated as a county Historic Landmark.
-See Historic Landmark application .
+The cities of Oregon City, Lake Oswego, Canby, West Linn, and the US Forest Service have preservation ordinances that allow them to designate their own historic landmarks.
+Since 1992, owners have been able to apply to have their historic properties designated as a county historic landmark.
+See Historic Landmark application.

-Historic Landmark designation may be initiated by the property owner or by a local agency.
+Historic landmark designation may be initiated by the property owner or by a local agency.
 Historic Landmark applications are available through the Clackamas County Department of Transportation & Development Planning Division and on this website.
-A pre-application conference with the Historic Resource planner is required.
-After review, Historic Landmark criteria evaluation and public hearing, the Historic Review Board recommends whether to approve the Historic Landmark designation.
-The Board of County Commissioners makes the final decision to apply a Historic Overlay Zone, which enacts Historic Preservation Section 707 of the Clackamas County Zoning Ordinance.
-In Oregon, an “owner consent” provision requires the property owner to request or approve designation.
+A pre-application conference with the Historic Resource Planner is required.
+After review, historic landmark criteria evaluation, and public hearing, the Historic Review Board recommends whether to approve the historic landmark designation.
+The Board of County Commissioners make the final decision to apply a Historic Overlay Zone that enacts Historic Preservation Section 707 of the Clackamas County Zoning Ordinance.
+In Oregon, an "owner consent" provision requires the property owner to request or approve designation.
 Once a property has been designated, all alterations or additions to the exterior of the building require Historic Review Board approval.
-The historic overlay zoning may offer more potential uses of the property and, when available, may make it eligible for restoration funding.
+The Historic Overlay Zoning may offer more potential uses of the property and, when available, may make it eligible for restoration funding.
 More specific information is in Historic Preservation Section 707 of the Clackamas County Zoning Ordinance.

 If you feel your Clackamas County property has historic merit, please contact Linda Preisz in the Planning Division at 503-742-4528.
-She will set up a pre-application meeting to assist you with the needed information to submit an application.
+She will set up a pre-application meeting to assist you in preparing the information needed to submit an application.

 Clackamas County Historic Landmark Ordinance

-- Facilitate restoration and upkeep of historic buildings, structures or other physical objects or geographical areas;
+- Facilitate restoration and upkeep of historic buildings, structures, and other physical objects or geographical areas;

 - Foster community and neighborhood pride and sense of identity based on recognition and use of cultural resources;